NorteX-dev/Handler/README.md

 Added:
 - **ComponentHandler() - a handler specifically for handling message components (interactions with customId's), like buttons, select menus and modal responses.**
 - registerCommand(commandInstance) is now public and documented.
 It allows for manual registration of commands and takes the instanced command as the parameter.
+- For components, you can optionally specify an option: `queryingMode` which is a string and must be either of: `exact, includes, startsWith`.
+Defaults to `exact`.
+  If `includes` mode is set, any interactions that **include** the customId specified, will be matched & executed.
+Similar for `startsWith`, however for interactions which customIds **start with** the custom id specified in options.
+   This is particularly useful for passing in custom IDs or values in the end of the custom ID since there is no way of passing custom data through component interactions.

 Other changes:
 - CommandDirectoryReferenceError, EventsDirectoryReferenceError and InteractionDirectoryReferenceError have been merged into DirectoryReferenceError.